Frannyontech/Frannyontech/README.md

 # Hi there, I'm Francisca - aka [Frannyontech]

-## I'm an English teacher, Developer, and an Aviation enthusiast!!
+## I'm a QA Automation Engineer and English Instructor

 - 🌱 QA Automation in the insurance industry
 - 👯 Python and Selenium